robocode-dev/tank-royale/booter/README.md

 # Booter

-This module contains the *booter* used for booting up bots.
+This module contains the *booter* used for booting up bots that runs locally only.
 The booter starts up one to multiple bots from bot directories.

-The booter is a command-line Java application that can be run independently of the Robocode GUI.

-The booter is running on the [Java 11] platform and the [Kotlin] programming language (typically the newest available version).
+The booter is a command-line [Java 11]+ application that can be run independently of the Robocode GUI.
+The booter is coded with the [Kotlin] programming language.

 ## Starting up bots

-The booter does not know how to start up a specific bot for a specific platform and programming language, and hence depends on the scripts for starting up a bot.
+The booter does not know how to start up a specific bot for a specific platform and programming language.
+The trick is to use startup scripts that takes care of starting up a bot correctly.
+Hence, the scripts will be different between platforms and programming languages.

+In order for the trick to work, conventions are being used for naming the scripts and config file for a bootable bot.
 Read more details about the conventions for the bot directories [here](../docs/articles/booter.html).

-When a bot is started up, it will be joining a server via WebSockets.
+When a bot is started up, it will be joining a server via WebSocket.
 If the server is not running, the boot procedure will fail.
+The same is the case if there is a problem with the script or code for running the bot.

 ## Bot processes